wp-plugins/resume-submissions-job-postings/readme.txt

 3. The Settings page where you can set Captcha or User Email.

 == Changelog ==
+= 1.9.3 =
+* Added TinyMce to the Job Posting Description textarea

 = 1.9.2 =
 * Added the page "Input Fields" to the Admin
 * Improved scripting for error reporting